isan26/reqmate/README.md

 ```

-To use it is just a matter of setting it as cache on reqmate
+To set your custom cache in ReqMate:

 ```typescript